 Adblocker detetcted!
 It seems you are using an adblocker.
-Ads can be annoying, but small sites like this could not exist without some revenue from advertising.
-Your adblocker is also blocking the text content of this page and causing images to appear in black and white.
+I run this site as a hobby; it does not make a profit, but could not exist without some revenue from advertising.
+The text of this page has been written to appear (to an adblocker) to be an advertisement, so if there is no descriptive text following this message, it's because your adblocker has blocked it.
 To view this page correctly, please turn off your adblocker.

 Landshipping is a quiet hamlet at the end of a no-through road, near the upper reaches of the eastern Cleddau.
 It was the scene of Pembrokeshire's worst ever mining disaster in 1844 when the rising tide broke through the roof of the Garden Pits mine.
 A memorial to this is situated near to the car parking space, overlooking the quay.